SamvitJ/samvitj.github.io/blog-source/_posts/2017-08-14-evaluating-startups.md

 For now, though, let's start with a simpler question.
 What kinds of past experience indicate that a founder might build a successful company?

-- **Pivotal role in a very successful company** - This is rare, but a very strong sign when true.
-Two great examples are Dustin Moskovitz, a co-founder of Facebook, and Adam D'Angelo, Facebook's first CTO, who each went on to start highly effective companies, Asana and Quora, respectively.
+- **Pivotal role in a very successful company** - This is rare, but could be a strong signal when true, mostly because successful companies tend to recruit strong early employees and managers, and hypergrowth can be a formative leadership experience.
+Two examples are Dustin Moskovitz, a co-founder of Facebook, and Adam D'Angelo, Facebook's first CTO, who each went on to start high-profile companies, Asana and Quora, respectively.
 Dustin and Adam combine front-line experience in a [rocket ship](https://www.forbes.com/sites/kashmirhill/2012/05/24/sheryl-sandberg-to-harvard-biz-grads-find-a-rocket-ship/#7b3127313b37), with a genuine thirst to build companies of their own - both were in some sense sidelined at circa 2008 Facebook, which only had room for one real leader at its helm.
 Asana emerged as an internal project at Facebook, and Adam left two years of equity at Facebook on the table to found Quora, strong circumstantial evidence that the problems they chose to tackle were relevant and valuable.

-- **The fourth-time founder, aka the serial entrepreneur** - I have more mixed feelings about this one.
+- **The fourth-time founder, aka the serial entrepreneur** - I have mixed feelings about this one.
 Being a serial entrepreneur is considered a great resume item in some circles, and there are of course a few examples of wildly successful born-again founders - notably, Elon Musk, and even Steve Jobs, who founded NeXT Computer between 1980s Apple and iPod/iPhone-era Apple.
 Entrepreneurship is a difficult journey, and the greatest founders tend to treat their companies as their life's work.
 A long history of minor acquisitions doesn't speak very well to a founder's dedication, and their ability to navigate difficult times.
 At the same time, an exceptional past result (e.g. a company sold for $500 million) is very strong evidence of caliber and ability to execute.

 - **Domain expertise** - This is valuable, but probably not strictly necessary.
 This Y Combinator-backed waste management company [recently raised](https://techcrunch.com/2017/07/06/an-uber-for-garbage-picks-up-steam-and-11-7-million-in-series-a-funding/) a $12 million Series A round, and includes a founder whose family has been in the waste recycling business for four generations.
 That sounds splendid to me, and is an attribute that investors often assign big plus points to.
 But being an outsider can sometimes constitute a great advantage as well.
 Elon Musk had no formal experience in rockets or electric cars when he started SpaceX and Tesla, two areas that seem to have extremely high barriers to entry.
 Moral: we probably [overestimate](https://women2.com/stories/2017/8/16/my-journey-from-struggling-actress-to-successful-tech-ceo) how hard it is for smart people to immerse themselves in new, hard problems they care about.